 - an ear infection

-A specific part of the throat may become more irritated by drainage.
-It may feel like one side is raw and inflamed.
+This drainage may cause irritation and soreness in a specific part of throat and may feel like one side is raw and inflamed.

-An abscess is a contained, pus-filled lump within tissue.
-It is usually caused by a bacterial infection.
+An abscess is a contained, pus-filled lump within the tissue.
+A bacterial infection

-A peritonsillar abscess forms in the tissues near the tonsils, usually when tonsillitis becomes severe or is left untreated.
+A peritonsillar abscess forms in the tissues near the tonsils.
 It may cause intense pain on one side of the throat.
 It may also cause fever, swollen lymph nodes, and trouble swallowing.

 A person with a peritonsillar abscess requires urgent medical care.
 In severe cases, it can interfere with breathing.